Skip to main content

 • Forwarding Results to BI dashboards or data warehouses

-• Sending notifications to Slack/Teams when events occur
+• Sending notifications to Slack or Teams when events occur

-Availability: Webhooks are currently an early access feature.
-If you do not see Webhooks in your environment, please contact Mobaro Support to enable them for your account.
+Availability: Webhooks are an early-access feature.
+If you don't see Webhooks in your environment, contact Mobaro Support to enable them for your account.

-You can configure a webhook to fire when a record is Created, Updated, or Deleted for any of the following resource types:
+A webhook fires when a record is Created, Updated, or Deleted for the resource type you choose.
+Common resource types include:

 Resource